 There is a link to the piece of music, “Tales of the Invisible" suggested by my book Crossings on the composer’s Cheryl Frances-Hoad’s website.
-This composition was premiered in the summer at the Presteigne Festival shortly to be broadcast on Radio 3.
+This composition was premiered in the summer at the Presteigne Festival and was broadcast in March on Radio 3.

 ‘The Spoiled Priest'

 My article on my father’s life as a seminarian in Rome in the 1930s based on his diaries was in the Christmas double issue of The Tablet magazine.

 A New Poetry Collection

 My new poetry collection, The Yellow Wheelbarrow, is now published by Melos Press.